The Nature Refuges Program

 If suitable, the nature refuge officer will explain the process of developing a nature refuge agreement and declaring a nature refuge and will discuss any concerns the landholder may have.
 If the landholder and EHP wish to proceed, a draft nature refuge agreement is developed in consultation with the landholder.

-Each nature refuge agreement is negotiated directly with the landholder and tailored to suit the management needs of the property, the needs of the landholder and the outcomes that the Queensland Government considers important to invest in.
+Each nature refuge agreement is negotiated directly with the landholder and tailored to suit the management needs of the property, the needs of the landholder and the outcomes that the Queensland Government considers important.
 Once both parties are satisfied with the contents of the agreement, the landholder and Minister for EHP or their delegate sign the agreement.

 Feel free to contact us for more information.